 Get your kids jazzed about poetry during Poetry Month.
-A great way is write about something edible — like popcorn – and work on one or more poetic elements.
+A great way is to write about something edible — like popcorn – and work on one or more poetic elements.
 I like to teach repetition, onomatopoeia, and use of white space with popcorn.

 Prep your kids with example poems that include repetition, onomatopoeia words, and creative use of white space.
 You can do this throughout the writing experience.

 Remember Batman?
 Pow!
 Bam!
 Wham!
 Those are all onomatopoeia, or words that sound like what they are.
 Start an onomatopoeia word collection with your kids.